How to Cover and Treat Acne

 The first step to covering up acne is taking the red out of your pimples.
 If the pimple has just popped out, the way you conceal the redness of the pimple is by lightly covering it with green concealer.
 It is best to apply the concealer to your skin with a feather brush.

-Before you start putting on any cover up for acne, it is essential to cleanse and dry your face and to wash and dry your hands.
+Before you start putting on any cover up for acne, it is essential to cleanse1 and dry your face and to wash and dry your hands.
 You don’t want to trap dirt, soap film, grease, grime, or acne bacteria underneath your concealer, transferring them to your face with your hands.
 After your face and hands are clean and dry, open the jar of green concealer and place a small amount on the back of your non-dominant hand, the hand you will not be using to hold the feather brush.

 Then rub your brush back and forth through the concealer on the back of your non-dominant hand until the brush is coated with concealer.
 Dot the concealer on the pimple you want to hide.
 Then spread concealer around the pimple to blend it evenly across surrounding skin.

 Why is it best to apply concealer with a feather brush?
 Using a brush allows you to apply the smallest possible amount of concealer to the surface of the pimple.
-Keeping your hands off the pimple protects you from the impulse to squeeze it, making a bad cosmetic problem worse, and keeps you from transferring bacteria to and from your skin.
+Keeping your hands off the pimple protects you from the impulse to squeeze it, making a bad cosmetic problem worse, and keeps you from transferring bacteria to and from your skin2.
 If you don’t have a brush, you can still apply concealer with your fingers, but make sure they are clean and make sure that you apply the concealer very gently.